 Collaborative filtering is one example of a statistical method that has been newly-developed in the context of Big Data, in order to answer a question that didn't arise with Small Data.
-Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might want to purchase, based on his or her past purchase history as well as purchases made by other customers.37 directed to solving a problem unique to the internet using uniquely computer based technologies.
+Collaborative filtering systems are used by companies like Amazon to suggest to a customer items that he or she might

-50. Collaborative filtering systems, such as the system taught in the '282 patent were
+51. Collaborative filtering systems, such as the system taught in the '282 patent were directed to solving a problem unique to the internet using uniquely computer based technologies.